Xovee/cs-conf-stats/README.md

 1. PODS: ACM Symposium on Principles of Database Systems.
 1. RTAS: IEEE Real-Time and Embedded Technology and Applications Symposium.
 1. RTSS: IEEE Real-Time Systems Symposium.
+1. SC: The International Conference for High Performance Computing, Networking, Storage and Analysis.
 1. SDM: SIAM International Conference on Data Mining.
 1. SenSys: ACM Conference on Embedded Networked Sensor Systems.
 1. SIGCOMM: Annual Conference of the ACM SIGCOMM on the Applications, Technologies, Architectures, and Protocols for Computer Communication